Restoration of the Chameleon Gate

 On either side of the gate are giant sculpted flowers that in Susanne’s words “the forms on both sides represent, flowerlike, the springtime of existence on Earth, beaten into self-expression under the impact of Chameleon’s descent”.
 Swirling waters, masquerades and other vibrant decoration also feature on the highly decorated walls.

-Saka, now late, played an important role in this restoration, as did Adeyemi Oseni and Nurudeen Akanji.
+Saka, now late, played an important role in this restoration, as did Adeyemi Oseni and Adebisi Nurudeen.
 The Republic of Austria generously funded this work.